-Today’s industrial real estate sector, which includes warehouses, distribution centers, flex spaces, and other industrial buildings with storage facilities is experiencing foundational shifts.
-Economic factors, tenant need, last-mile delivery, and rapid technology evolution are reshaping demand and warehouse space design.
-Innovation and efficiency will be the focus of growth, developing smarter facilities, and improving the efficiency of existing properties.
+Today’s industrial real estate sector, which includes warehouses, distribution centers, fulfillment centers, flex spaces, and other industrial buildings with storage facilities is experiencing foundational shifts.
+Economic factors, tenant need, last-mile delivery, customer returns, and rapid technology evolution are reshaping demand for, and design of, warehouse space and industrial buildings.
+The focus is on innovation, developing smarter facilities, and improving the efficiency of and/or repurposing existing properties.

 Regarded as a leader in the field, Hinckley Allen’s nationally recognized real estate team provides comprehensive guidance to clients regarding warehousing, logistics, and industrial properties.
 We assist our clients at every stage, from property acquisition through financing, development, leasing, and operations.

 Members of our team have significant experience in negotiating and drafting build-to-suit leases for both owners and tenant/operators and represent a number of REITs on their investments in warehouse and industrial properties.
 We also represent real estate developers in connection with acquiring and developing data centers, fulfillment centers, and other specialty logistics properties.

 Serving clients throughout New England and across the nation, we pride ourselves on handling complex transactions, devising innovative solutions and delivering service on time and on budget.
 Our focus areas include; e-commerce, construction issues, environmental matters, finance, governmental incentives, land acquisition, leasing, zoning, land use and land development approvals, tax, and tax abatements.

 We provide corporate counsel to numerous distribution companies and have significant experience negotiating distribution agreements with national and international suppliers.
 Our lawyers also provide regulatory, liability, insurance risk and protection guidance, as well as advise on legal issues that arise in managing the flow of goods and information and the use of technology.